psevestre/openid-fapi/Financial_API_WD_002.md

 The OIDF Financial API (FAPI) is a REST API that provides JSON data representing accounts and transactions related data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

 These API accesses have several levels of risks associated to them.
 Read and write access has high financial risk.
 As such, the characteristics required of the tokens are also different.

+In the Part 2, security provisions for the server and client that is appropriate for read and write access to the APIs are described.